-Back in 2017 survey found that 1.3 million Ukrainian citizens, aged 15-70, were either working or seeking employment abroad between 2015 and mid-2017, representing 4.5% of the population in that age group3.
+Back in 2017 survey found that 1.3 million Ukrainian citizens, aged 15-70, were either working or seeking employment abroad between 2015 and mid-2017, representing 4.5% of the population in that age group.
 In 2021, International Organization for Migration, estimated that 3 million Ukrainians worked abroad.
-The number constituted 7% of the total population of the country in 2021 before the beginning of the full-scale war 4.
+The number constituted 7% of the total population of the country in 2021 before the beginning of the full-scale war .

-With a significant population of labor migrants, alongside earlier waves of migration linked to the collapse of the USSR in 1991, Ukrainians established a strong and well-organized network of diaspora organizations5 across many EU countries and beyond.
+With a significant population of labor migrants, alongside earlier waves of migration linked to the collapse of the USSR in 1991, Ukrainians established a strong and well-organized network of diaspora organizations across many EU countries and beyond.
 These organizations, as well as individual Ukrainians abroad, became instrumental in assisting people fleeing Ukraine after the beginning of the full-scale war in 2022.

 In addition, two migration flows from the Soviet Union - ethnic Germans and ethnic Jews repatriated to Germany starting in the 1970s - played a role in shaping the support structures for Ukrainian refugees.
-By 2022, many of these repatriates had established lives in Germany and their support networks became a pull factor for Ukrainians seeking refuge in the country.
+By 2022, many of these repatriates had established lives in Germany.